nanvel/blog/2015/10/principles-software.md

 A software engineering principle stating that "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
 It first appeared in the book The Pragmatic Programmer by Andy Hunt and Dave Thomas.

-## Duck typing

-> When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck.
->
-> James Whitcomb Riley

-A form of polymorphism where functions operate on any object that implements the appropriate methods, regardless of their classes or explicit interface declarations.

 ## EAFP

 **E**asier to **a**sk for **f**orgiveness than **p**ermission.